NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/small.md

 ```

 This version complied with the requirements to be used in DiffEq for ODE solvers.
 p and t aren't used they just mean to match the interfaces.
+See [DiffEqDocs](https://diffeq.sciml.ai/stable/features/performance_overloads/#Examples)

 ```julia
 jacobian(JM, dx, x, p, gamma, t,)